 Jane recently completed a personality type assessment at her workplace.
-The assessment was being run by an independent organisation.
 Before even starting, her manager commented snidely, “You’ll be a Labrador for sure”.

 Jane wasn’t very happy with this comment.
 It was clear that her manager associated her personality type as being a “people-pleaser”.
-Given the negative tone of the remark, her manager clearly had a negative perception of the stabilising Labrador, one of the available personality types.
+Given the negative tone of the comment, her manager clearly had a poor perception of the stabilising Labrador, one of the personality types.

-This negative view persisted even after the organisation had made significant effort to convey that all personality types were valuable and required in the workplace.
+This negative view persisted even after the organisation made it clear that all personality types were valuable and required in the workplace.
 No type was said to be any more important than any other.

 When Jane received her results, she found she was in fact a “Monkey”.
 Her manager queried the person who delivered the test, “I’m not sure those results are accurate.
 I don’t think certain people are being honest answering the questions.”

 Why is this so?
-Rather than accepting that he may have read her employee wrongly, instead he blamed Jane for being dishonest when completing the assessment.
+Rather than accepting that he may have read Jane wrongly, instead he blamed her for being dishonest when completing the assessment.

 Some leaders feel the need to be right, all the time.
 In Jane’s case, her manager believed that she lied on the personality assessment.
 Her manager didn’t believe that he could have been wrong about Jane.
-Therefore, the only alternative was that Jane had lied on her assessment.
+Therefore, the only alternative was that Jane had lied.

-Leaders like this walk through their careers in an ego bubble.
+Leaders like this exist in their workplace in an ego bubble.
 When I meet such a leader, I feel that if they were somehow forced to accept the reality that they may be wrong, their bubble would burst and they would quickly deflate and lose all the confidence that keeps them going.

 The only thing that keeps these leaders going each day is the false confidence they gain from their own feelings of superiority.

-In my experience, the leaders that become this way have a perception of leadership that is antiquated.
-They hold an outdated view of leadership.
-They believe they must be seen to be the dominant “top dog” in all of their dealings.
+In my experience, the leaders that become this way have an outdated or “old school” view of leadership.
+They believe they must be seen to be the dominant “top dog” in their workplace.

 Leaders like Jane’s have developed these traits because they lack confidence in their own abilities and they tend to feel insecure.
-This causes them to fight these feelings by over-compensating with powerful, strong signals.
-Signals like making quick decisions, dominating others and taking charge of situations, even when this isn’t necessary.
+This causes them to fight these feelings by over-compensating with powerful, strong actions.
+Actions like making quick decisions, dominating others and taking charge of situations, even when this isn’t necessary.

 Leaders that acknowledge that they don’t have all the answers are those that build strong rapport with their team, because they are inclusive and collaborative.
 Their employees feel valued and feel like their opinions matter, which is a key aspect of engaging them in their work.

-The next time you experience a thought starting with “I should be…” or “I need to…”, stop yourself by asking “Who says?”
+The next time you have a thought starting with “I should be…” or “I need to…”, stop yourself by asking “Who says?”

 You lead a team for a reason.
-Your team is there to help you accomplish things.
+They exist to help you accomplish things.
 Sure, you could order them around and be the “boss”.
 Or you could give your team members the opportunity to lead and focus on other tasks while your team leads part of the work.